agmcfarland/GeneGrouper/README.md

 #### Inputs

-1. A translated gene of interest (.faa/.fasta/.txt)
+1. One translated gene of interest (.faa/.fasta/.txt)

-2. A set of genomes from RefSeq (.gbff)
+2. Two or more genomes from RefSeq (.gbff)

 #### Outputs

-1. An indexed database of genomes.

-2. For each individual search, a new folder will be outputted containing all gene clusters and their groupings
+1. For each individual search, a new folder will be outputted containing all gene clusters and their groupings

 #### Visualizations and data